learning-at-home/hivemind/docs/user/moe.md

 assert expert1 is not None and expert4 is not None, "experts not found.
 Please double-check initial peers"
 ```

-The experts (e.g. `expert1`) can be used as a pytorch module with autograd support:
+Each expert (e.g. `expert1`) can be used as a pytorch module with autograd support:

 ```python
 dummy = torch.randn(3, 512)